Stephanie Johnson - HIRED AT WHO

-She is a Reporter/MMJ for Laurel TV in Laurel, MD.
-As well as reporting for WBAL-AM in Baltimore, MD.
-Her passion of storytelling was born out of her mother’s desire to do the same.
+Stephanie came to WHO from Laurel TV in Laurel, MD., and WBAL-AM in Baltimore, MD.
+Her passion for storytelling was born out of her mother’s desire to do the same.
 She grew up in Prince Georges County, MD, near the nation’s capital.
 It all started in high school when Stephanie noticed some inconsistencies within her school’s curriculum, compared to other school curriculums in her county.
 She questioned it and believed that it was unfair that some students received a “better” education based on their zip code.
-She knew then that she wanted to be a part of change, resulting in equality.
+She knew then that she wanted to be a part of the change, resulting in inequality.
 Johnson believes reporters have the unique ability to put issues on a public stage that could potentially initiate that change.
 After graduating with a B.A. degree in Broadcast Journalism from Hampton University, Stephanie became a Page at CBS News in New York, researching stories for the “Weekend Evening News” and managing guests for “CBS This Morning”.
 She then became a Production Assistant at WJLA in Washington D.C.
 In 2015, she landed her first on-air position as a

 Stephanie’s goal is to report the facts and bring change to the underserved.